Spokane’s City Council president called Tuesday for a new look at a lawyer’s dual role in the Otto Zehm case.

 On Monday, U.S. Attorney James McDevitt announced that a federal grand jury has indicted Thompson for violating Zehm’s civil rights by “unreasonable use of force” and for lying to investigators after the March 2006 confrontation with Zehm at a Zip Trip on North Division Street.

 A legal ethics expert contacted Tuesday said having Oreskovich handle both matters likely is legal, though full of potential pitfalls.

 “Can this be done?
-Yes, probably,” said John Strait, an associate law professor who teaches ethics at Seattle University.
+Yes, probably,” said John Strait, an associate professor of law who teaches ethics at Seattle University School of Law.
 “I think it’s probably not the safest way to do it, from everybody’s prospective, but it’s not forbidden.”